SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This includes research on youth disengagement, early labor market integration, and various interventions (educational, policy-based, or community-driven) aimed at increasing youth participations in economic and educational systems.

-This query consists of two phrases.
-Phrase 1 addresses the issue of reducing unemployment in youth, whereas Phrase 2 is concerned with increasing employment of the same group of people.
+This query consists of four phrases.
+Phrase 1 and 2 addresses the issue of reducing youth not in education, employment or training, whereas Phrase 3 and 4 is concerned with increasing employment, education and/or training of the same group of people.

 #### Phrase 1

-The basic structure is *action + drop-out + youth + education/training* and *action + unemployment + youth*
+The basic structure is *action + drop-out + youth + education/training*

 ```py
 TS=